italiangrid/voms/release-notes/voms-admin-server/3.3.2/index.md

 # VOMS Admin server v.
 3.3.2

-This releases provides minor fixes to the CERN OrgDB integration code and a new flag that allows to skip checks on certificate issuer when doing user authentication.
+This release provides minor fixes to the CERN OrgDB integration code and a new flag that allows to skip checks on certificate issuer when doing user authentication.

 #### How to turn off certificate issuer checks

-By default, VOMS Admin authenticates users considering certificate subject *and* issuer.
+By default, VOMS Admin authenticates users considering certificate subject **and** issuer.
 This means that the following certificate:

 ```
 subject= /C=IT/O=IGI/CN=test0